ValueSourceInc/metabase-docs/API-GUIDE.md

 table and filter client-side - rebuild the `dataset_query` with a stage `limit` + server-side `filters` and send it via `POST /api/dataset` so only the needed rows come back (see the bound-the-result-set rule at the top of this section).
+Two facts about this endpoint family:

+- `running_time` in the response is in **milliseconds**, not seconds - e.g. a
+  heavy recursive-CTE card reporting `running_time: 8352` ran for ~8 seconds.
+  Misreading it as seconds makes healthy queries look multi-hour.
+- `POST /api/card/{id}/query/csv` (same empty-JSON body) returns the FULL result set as CSV and bypasses the 2,000-row JSON cap.
+Use it for whole-table before/after comparisons, piping into `wc -l` / `grep` / `sort -u` instead of jq over capped JSON rows.

 ### Run a card with dashboard filters